Ringling College of Art and Design recognizes that artists and

 as assigned, working with prospects, donors, alumni and friends to

-strengthen their ties to the college.
+strengthen their ties to the College.

 - Maintain professional competency in the field of

-higher-education development and planned giving through reading,
+higher-education fund development through reading, professional

-professional contacts, attending courses and participating in
+contacts, attending courses and participating in organizations such

-staff by effectively communicating, collaborating to achieve goals,
+member by effectively communicating, collaborating to achieve

-the College’s procedures and policies and maintaining
+adhering to the College’s procedures and policies and strictly

-donors and prospects cultivation, solicitation and stewardship
+effectively manage donors and prospects cultivation, solicitation

 KNOWLEDGE, SKILLS AND ABILITIES: